epimetheusgames/OGPC-Season-18/GDScriptRules.md

 - Use underscores at the beginning of variables to make them private
 - CONSTANT_CASE constants
 - PascalCase for enum names and CONSTANT_CASE for their members, as they are constants
-- Booleans start with “is” or “has”
+- Booleans start with “is”, “has”, "does", "are"

 ### Functions:
 - snake_case function name